internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 An implementation should consider the following points.
 The list is by no means complete.

+The *suspension* of a member implies (temporarily) disabling a certain set of the member's rights, while by *termination* the permanent removal of the member from the network is meant.

 * not complying with the network governance terms

 * member organisations that violate any legal terms or are in dispute with the network organisation